Chris56974/Pethreon/README.md

 ### Background Synchronization?

 As a bonus, I could allow contributors to make donations offline using service workers and background synchronization.

+## Notes

+### SafeMath

+Apparently, it's only recommended for solidity < 0.8!
+Integer variable types can't overflow anymore.

+### payable()

+If I want my smart contract to send ether to another address, I have to mark that address as payable (payable(address).
+This is a construct that only exists in solidity and not the EVM bytecode.

+### Attaching ether to payable functions

+Each payable function is passed an "overrides" object, so you can do `await Contract.PayableMethod(arg1, arg2, {OVERRIDES})`.
+The overrides object takes a value key, which will be set to wei by default.
+You can pass in ether instead of wei using the ethers.js utils.